 The NHVAS is a formal process for recognising operators who have robust safety and other management systems in place.

 The NCIS is a national set of heavy vehicle-related compliance and monitoring data captured using state and territory cameras and monitoring systems.

-Heavy vehicle drivers and operators will benefit from a greater level of consistency in on-road compliance and enforcement outcomes when the Heavy Vehicle National Law (HVNL) commences.
+Heavy vehicle drivers and operators benefit from a greater level of consistency in on-road compliance and enforcement outcomes under the HVNL.

 The NHVR delivers a comprehensive range of services (including the regulation of heavy vehicle standards and modifications) under a consistent regulatory framework.